LiLi Roquelin: Career

 Roquelin was introduced to producer Sean Bilovecky (Disengage), who collaborated with her on "I Saw You".
 Later that year, Roquelin moved to New York City.
 The music video for "I Saw You" was included in her self-titled EP and won Best Music Video at the Queens (NY) International Film Festival in November 2008 and Best Music Video at the 2009 Indie Gathering Film Festival.

-Roquelin recruited Marc Urselli a three-time Grammy Award-winning engineer to mix and master the recordings from her EP and launched an online crowdfunding campaign to help cover the expenses of the EP, a recording of down-tempo, trip hop songs composed by Roquelin with lyrics in English and French accompanied by her piano arrangements.
+Roquelin recruited Marc Urselli to mix and master the recordings from her EP and launched an online crowdfunding campaign to help cover the expenses of the EP, a recording of down-tempo, trip hop songs composed by Roquelin with lyrics in English and French accompanied by her piano arrangements.
 "Blues Alone" received an Honorable Mention at the 2009 John Lennon Songwriting Contest.

 Roquelin released a full-length album Will you hate the rest of the world or will you renew your life? and a music video for "Should You Get Mad" in February 2010.
 The video was directed by Arnaud Muller (U2) at RNO Pictures and was in the official selection of ZFF Film Festival (London, Miami, LA).
 It was runner-up in the Best Music Video in pop category at the 2010 Indie Gathering Film Festival and Convention.
 The album also includes a cover of Danny Elfman's "Sally's Song" (from Tim Burton's The Nightmare Before Christmas) in French.

-Her influences are The Beatles, Radiohead, Noel Gallagher, and Ingrid Michaelson.
-Roquelin performed at One Penn Plaza in NYC for the 9-11 commemoration and has played various venues including The Bitter End in NYC.

-At the end of June 2012, LiLi Roquelin was working on finishing up her 3rd solo studio album.
-Her previous records landed her diverse placements in documentaries and films such as the soundtrack of Attack of La Nina by Matchstick Productions.
+Her music was listed as credit on the soundtrack of Attack of La Nina by Matchstick Productions.

-LiLi Roquelin released a new album, Beautiful Sun, in December 2012.
+LiLi Roquelin released an album, Beautiful Sun, in December 2012.
 On 31 January 2013 she premiered the music video for her song "Thank You".
-There is also a mini-documentary on the making of "Beautiful Sun".
-Her music on "Beautiful sun" melds the two worlds of adult contemporary and exploratory pop.
-The songs are described as Blue, jazz-influenced trip hop (title track), gritty-guitar progressive arrangement ("Try to remember"), minor key pop song with inflections of the blues ("Don't Wait"), recalling the works of Sarah McLachlan, Kate Bush, Tori Amos.
-Some of the musicians on "Beautiful Sun" are cellist Christopher Marion, guitarist and bassist Askold Buk (Hayley Westenra, Hugh Masekela).
-She composed and arranged all of the music on the album and recruited Grammy winning mixing engineer Marc Urselli and Roman Vail, mastering engineer at JLM Mastering Studios (Moby, Sinead O'Connor, The Black Crowes).
+There is a mini-documentary on the making of "Beautiful Sun".
+Some of the musicians on the album are cellist Christopher Marion, guitarist and bassist Askold Buk (Hayley Westenra, Hugh Masekela).
+She composed and arranged all of the music on the album and recruited Grammy winning mixing engineer Marc Urselli and Roman Vail, mastering engineer at JLM Mastering Studios (Moby, Sinéad O'Connor, The Black Crowes).